 Landscape construction services were responsible for the implementation and construction of the project from construction planning, construction activities through to the final stages of detailed construction.

-The project in its broadest sense is a large Community park of some 53,000m2, however it is much more than this.
+The project in its broadest sense is a large Community park of some 53,000m2, however, it is much more than this.
 It is a series of carefully designed natural and created spaces that provide a multitude of active and passive recreation spaces.
-It provides a strong connection to the wider Adelaide community and public to play, rest and explore.
+It provides a strong connection to the wider Adelaide community and the public to play, rest and explore.
 It is a multigenerational space that can be enjoyed by all ages and cultures.

 The project contains a diverse range of recreational facilities and offers a destination for a wide range of users.
 These elements emerged from stakeholder engagement to include: